Frequently Asked Questions

 Are the campers allowed off camp?

-The campers leave the camp in groups for certain activities, such as walking and cycling.
+The campers leave the camp in groups for certain activities, such as walking and swimming.
 They are always under the supervision of at least 2 leaders.
 Other than this, the only other time the campers leave Knockadoon is for our day trip, where they usually go into a nearby town to do some shopping.
 Again, each group of campers is under the supervision of at least 2 leaders at all times.

 What activities are available/ what do the campers do on camp?